Marissa-the-Analyst/Warrior-Cats/README.md

 - Book Arc Analysis

 ### Data Source ####
 The orginal data is a dataset I have created myself.
 Below are details of its creation.
-You can access this raw dataset in xlsx format on [Kaggle] (placeholder).
-I plan on updating it once or twice a year with book releases. <br>
+You can access this raw dataset in xlsx format in the XLSX file above.
+I plan on updating it once or twice a year with book releases.
+Note, I do not claim to own any Warrior Cats Content. <br>
 <br>
 **Extracting the data** <br>
 Character colors, gender, and clan were sourced from the Allegiances within each book.
 To get this data, I extracted the allegiance page from each book pdf and imported them into Excel with Power Query.
 This created source data that roughly looked like this: <br>